 Mountain Chicken & Spiced Rice

-Tom and I did a bicycle tour of Blue Mountain and this was our lunch stop.
+My partner and I did a bicycle tour of Blue Mountain and this was our lunch stop.
 The spiced rice was a lovely detour from the typical rice and peas — our guides said this dish is more commonly eaten in the mountains.
 Both the chicken and rice were a bit sweet and spicy (“Normally it’s spicier” said Colin, one of the guides) and it set us up nicely to continue the bike ride.

 P.S.
 If you’re in Dominica, mountain chicken is not chicken.
 It’s a type of frog.
 Bon appétit!